 What does this data mean?

-In 2011, the liver transplant team at Children’s performed 19 liver transplants.
+In 2012, the liver transplant team at Children’s performed 18 liver transplants.
 This volume ranks among the highest in the country.
-In 2011, we performed nearly 70 percent of all liver transplants on children younger than age 6.
+In 2012, 78 percent of all liver transplants we performed were on children younger than age 6.